BrownsugarZeer/VisionReasoner/README.md

 <img width="98%" src="assets/pipeline.png"/>
 </div>

-Vision-Manus includes a task router that convert dozens of vision tasks into several abstract tasks, followed by a core cognition model that deal with abstract tasks.
+Vision-Manus includes a task router module that convert dozens of vision tasks into several abstract tasks, followed by a core cognition module that deal with abstract tasks and output final results.

 <!-- ## Examples